bigcartel/liquid-renderer/README.md

     render liquid: liquid_content, assigns: assigns, registers: registers, scope: top_level_scope

-Usage with a layout (the layout should be a string or respond to_s_):
+Usage with a layout (the layout should be a string or respond to_s):

-    render liquid: liquid_content, assigns: assigns, registers: registers, layout: layout_content
+    render liquid: liquid_content, assigns: assigns, registers: registers, layout_content: layout_content

 The default _assigns_ used for rendering content inside of a layout is *content_for_layout* but can be configured for your environment if different: